JoshuaP199/Pico_Plant_Waterer/Plant_Waterer_V0.1/README.txt

 Pico Plant Waterer first version

-(code will be added possibly in next commit)
 Objective for V0.1:
     Create a working project and make sure things don't blow up. :D